 19 English words that we stole from Spanish

 English is a bit of a mongrel language.
-According to Joseph Williams, about 40 percent of our lexicon comes from French, around a third is ‘native’ English and 15 percent comes from Latin.
+According to Joseph Williams (an English language researcher), about 40 percent of our lexicon comes from French, around a third is ‘native’ English and 15 percent comes from Latin.

 All other languages combined contributed just 5 percent of our words.
 One of those ‘other’ languages is Spanish.